swrlab/swrlab/PRINCIPLES.md

 ## Project Management & Communication

 We make use of agile and user-centered design principles but apply them carefully.
-For us it is more important to use something that works instead of strictly following a framework. "_Responding to change over following a plan_" from the [Agile Manifesto](http://agilemanifesto.org) is our guiding principle.
+For us, it is more important to use something that works instead of strictly following a framework. "_Responding to change over following a plan_" from the [Agile Manifesto](http://agilemanifesto.org) is our guiding principle.

 Communication is key for all projects.
 We don’t rely on historical structures (_“This is how things are done around here.”_) and instead support constructive feedback, trust, new ideas, and input from others (operational over organizational communication).